Referral Priority (RP) Information Guide

 OHR Referral Priority Team

 The employing unit has been notified of your interest for this position as well as your referral priority status.
 The employing unit has been encouraged to extend you an interview.
-They are also aware of the option to waive the recruitment and hire you directly on the PVL.
+They are also aware of the option to waive the recruitment and hire you directly on the Position Vacancy Listing (PVL).
 If you have any questions regarding referral priority services, please contact firstname.lastname@example.org.
-If you have any questions regarding the PVL you have indicated interest in, please contact the employing unit.
+If you have any questions regarding the position you have indicated interest in, please contact the employing unit.

 OHR Referral Priority Team

-- Division of Continuing Studies: The Division of Continuing Studies supports the mission of the University of Wisconsin–Madison and the spirit of the Wisconsin Idea by providing access to education resources for nontraditional students, lifelong learners, and the community.
-Included in these resources are materials to help with the job search process.
-Follow this link to access these resources.
+- Division of Continuing Studies (DCS), Adult Career and Special Student Services – DCS supports the mission of the University of Wisconsin–Madison and the spirit of the Wisconsin Idea by providing access to educational resources to nontraditional students, lifelong learners, and the community.

-- Madison Writing Assistance: Madison Writing Assistance provides thoughtful and responsive readers for all kinds of writing, including cover letters and résumés.
-Follow this link to learn more about this free writing service.
+- Madison Writing Assistance – Madison Writing Assistance provides thoughtful, responsive readers for all kinds of writing, including cover letters and resumés.